 The Federal Power Act prohibits TCC from participating "in the making or paying of any dividends of such public utility from any funds properly included in capital account."
-The term "capital account" is not defined in the Federal Power Act or its regulations.
-Management understands "capital account" to mean the book value of the common stock.
 This restriction does not limit the ability of TCC to pay dividends out of retained earnings.